Rural School Bus Pilot Project (RSBPP)

 will select from one of the following project types:

-will need to identify and provide information about their replacement or "old bus" as part of the initial application.
-Even though zero-emission projects allow for fleet expansion and do not require a bus to be replaced,
+will need to identify and provide information about their baseline or "old bus" as part of each initial application.
+Even though Zero-Emission projects allow for fleet expansion and do not require a bus to be replaced,

 - Gross Vehicle Weight Rating (GVWR) must be 14,000 pounds or greater